devskale/offpunk/README.md

 Offmini is a single python file.
 Installation is optional, you can simply download and run "./offmini.py" or "python3 offmini.py" in a terminal.

-You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`.
+You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`. (gemini:// is assumed is no protocol is specified).

-Links in Gemini documents are assigned numerical indices.
+Links in pages are assigned numerical indices.
 Just type an index to follow that link.
-If a Gemini document is too long to fit on your screen, the content is displayed in the less pager (by default).
+If page is too long to fit on your screen, the content is displayed in the less pager (by default).
 Type `q` to quit and go back to Offpunk prompt.
+Type `less` or `l` to display it again in less.

-Use `add` to add a capsule to your bookmarks and `bookmarks` or `bm` to show your bookmarks (which are stored in a file in you .config).
+Use `add` to add a capsule to your bookmarks and `bookmarks` or `bm` to show your bookmarks (which are stored in an editable file in you .config).

 Use `offline` to only browse cached content and `online` to go back online.
 While offline, the `reload` command will force a re-fetch during the next synchronisation.